luisdavid64/MRI-Implicit-Neural-Representations/README.md

 For Column sampling use grid-n*1  where n is the accelartion in column axsis For Row sampling use grid-1*n     where n is the accelartion in row axsis

-## Special Batching:
+## Special Batching For Undersampling:

-To set the dataloader to load batches per coil, please set the parameter `per_coil: True` in the config file
+To set the dataloader to load batches per coil, please set the parameter `per_coil: True` in the config file.

+If per coil batching is used, one can also set `use_tv` to calculate the total variation loss on the coil to smoothen output.

 # References